berndblasius/Bracket.jl/readme.md

 - Closure of internal variables
 If a function returns a closure, also the closure's environment is returned and outlives the evaluation of the function.
 In this way the closure can store variable bindings
-   - `def add1' eval \[x] [\[][+ x]] 1`
+   - `def add1 eval [\[][x def [x`] + x 1] def x'] 0'`
-   creates a closure that internally stores the vlaue of x; applying add1 to a number adds 1 to it
+   creates a closure that internally stores the vlaue of x; evaluating add1 adds 1 to the internal variable

+add1 add1 add1
+def add1' eval [\[][x def [x`] + x 1] def x'] 0

 - Lambda acting on an existing closure
 Usually the second argument of lambda is a quotation.
 If instead the second argument is already a closure, lambda operates a bit differently.
 Then, a new closure is generated as a pair, combining the the first argument of lambda and the environment of the closure.
 This allows to pass around the environment of a closure and thus, makes it possible to emulate 'poor man' object orientation and name-spaces.
     - `\[+ x] clos` where clos is a closure, generates a new closure in which [+ x] is the quotation and the environment is the environment of `clos.` In this sense, the closure can be regarded as a name-space and any quotation can be evaluated in the environment of the closure.
+    - ``eval \ [x y] clos``
+    Here, the lambda returns a getter function that shows that bound values of x any in the environment of the closure clos
+    - ``eval \ x' clos``
+    Getter function for the single variable x
     - ``eval \ [def x` 3] clos``
     Here, the lambda defines a setter function for the local variable `x` in the environment of `clos`.
 By using `eval` the variable `x` is redefined to 3.
 In this sense, the closure can be regarded as a class, in which `x` is an object, and in which getter and setter functions can be defined with the lambda.